KXST: End of transmission

 On February 13, 2023, Audacy announced that KXST would be signing off on March 1, 2023.
 In November 2022, Audacy sold the land that the AM transmitter sat on for $40 million in an area currently being developed for industrial warehouse uses; KXST was diplexed with KDWN near the Las Vegas Motor Speedway.
 KXST's BetQL schedule was simulcast on the second HD Radio channel of KLUC-FM, and that station continues to carry the network.
 Both KXST and KDWN signed off at midnight on February 28, 2023; in the case of KXST, the change on-air was signaled by the station cutting off the beginning of CBS Sports Radio's "After Hours" show, abruptly switching over to "The Star-Spangled Banner" as performed by Chris Stapleton at Super Bowl LVII.
 The station then concluded its broadcasting activities with the hourly station ID, followed by a picture of the transmitter sites transmitted by slow scan television, and a series of Q code messages ending with "KXST QRT", the latter portion the Q code signal to end transmission.

 On September 21, 2023, KXST and sister station KDWN filed applications with the FCC to relocate the two stations' towers and return to the air.
-No exact timeline was given.
-The stations did not return to the air within a year of shutting down; on March 11, 2024, Audacy submitted an application to cancel the license.
+The planned move–to the towers already used by KXNT–did not take place, and the stations would not return to the air within a year of shutting down; (Note: KXNT would itself lose its tower site and close down in 2026.) on March 11, 2024, Audacy submitted an application to cancel the KXST license.
+The FCC cancelled it on March 22, 2024.

-The Federal Communications Commission cancelled the station’s license on March 22, 2024 because it had been silent for more than twelve consecutive months.